Stabat Mater (Haydn): History

-Joseph Haydn achieved sole leadership of the music at the court of Eszterháza in 1966, where had already been responsible for chamber music and musical theatre.
+Joseph Haydn achieved sole leadership of the music at the court of Eszterháza in 1766, where he had already been responsible for chamber music and musical theatre.
 He had already served for six years, under Gregor Joseph Werner, and had composed for the court 15 symphonies and two operas.
 When he became responsible also for sacred music, which Werner had reserved for himself until his death, he set the Stabat Mater sequence as his first major sacred composition, completing it in 1767.
 While the autograph score is lost, a 1778 letter refers to the work.
 The first performance was probably on Good Friday that year, on 17 March 1767, at the palace chapel as part of the regular oratorio performance.

 The letter also refers to a performance in Vienna in 1768; Haydn had sent the score for Johann Adolph Hasse, who praised the music and organised the performance.
 Haydn applied for a leave of three days for himself and three musicians around Good Friday, and possibly the four took part in the performance at the Church of St. John of God Brothers which began the circulation of the work.